 Family Services

-- Baby Care Facilities – Feed and care for your baby in privacy and comfort in the Baby Care Lounge.
-Changing tables, seven infant bed cabins, washbasins, comfy seating and other amenities are available.
-Location: On Holland Blvd., between Departures Lounges 2 and 3.
+- Baby Care Facilities – Parents can feed and care for infants in the Baby Care Lounge, which offers changing tables, infant bed cabins, washbasins, and comfortable seating.
+Located on Holland Boulevard, between Departure Lounges 2 and 3.

 Food & Drinks – see “Food & Drinks” above.